-- 1. High school graduate with a minimum GPA of 2.0 or a GED and one of the following (documentation required): - Current Certified Dental Assistant (CDA) through the Dental Assisting National Board - Current Pennsylvania State License as a Registered Dental Hygienist - At least two years full-time clinical experience as a Dental Assistant.

-- Students who are working two years clinically as a Dental Assistant must first have their dentist fill out the "Verification of Clinical Dental Assisting Hours" form and have the dentist send the form back to Admissions. - 2.
-Students must present proof of PA x-ray certification and current CPR certification.
-Please SCAN proof and send to the Program of Dental at AnnHoffman@centralpenn.edu to place in your student file. - 3.
-Students must earn a score of at least 99/140 points or higher on the Dental Entrance Examination. - 4.
+- 1. High school graduate with a minimum GPA of 2.0 or a GED and one of the following (documentation required): - Current Certified Dental Assistant (CDA) through the Dental Assisting National Board - Current Pennsylvania State License as a Registered Dental Hygienist - At least two years full-time clinical experience as a Dental Assistant. - Students who are working two years clinically as a Dental Assistant must first have their dentist fill out the "Verification of Clinical Dental Assisting Hours" form and have the dentist send the form back to Admissions. - 2.
+Students must present proof of PA x-ray certification and current CPR certification. - 3.
+Students must complete the EFDA Entrance Examination. - 4.
 References: All applicants are required to submit two professional references obtained within 12 months of the application deadline. - 5.
 Students will be asked to write a professional essay of 500 words based on the topic "Why are you interested in becoming an EFDA".

-- Perform reversible restorative procedures in accordance with the criteria set by the Pennsylvania State Board of Dentistry. - Exhibit professional communication and behavior. - Follow dental law and ethics set forth by the state. - Understand the importance of continuing education after completion of the program. - Perform Expanded Dental Assisting Functions such as coronal polishing, fluoride application, impressions for applications, provisional restorations, placement and removal of rubber dam and matrix band, and placement and finishing of amalgam and composite restorations under direct supervision of a dentist.
+- Perform reversible restorative procedures in accordance with the criteria set by the Pennsylvania State Board of Dentistry. - Exhibit professional communication and behavior. - Follow dental law and ethics set forth by the state.

+- Understand the importance of continuing education after completion of the program. - Perform Expanded Dental Assisting Functions such as coronal polishing, fluoride application, impressions for applications, provisional restorations, placement and removal of rubber dam and matrix band, and placement and finishing of amalgam and composite restorations under direct supervision of a dentist.

-Students should be advised that upon admission to the EFDA program, a personal and professional criminal background investigation which includes child abuse, FBI fingerprinting, and PA State Police PATCH report will be required.
+Students should be advised that upon admission to the EFDA program, a personal and professional criminal background investigation which includes clearances will be required for state licensure.
 Students are also required to present proof of vaccinations and liability insurance.
 Students will be responsible for paying additional costs associated with clearances, immunizations, and liability insurance.
 Students are responsible for transportation to lab/clinical sites.
 Students are required to complete a total of 10 credits, including 120 hours of externship.